sdhers/RAINSTORM/README.md

 This simple python tool will let you label a video frame by frame, and get a precise register of what is happening (what behaviours are being displayed) on every moment of the recording.

-As we already have our rainstorm environment created, all we need to do is open the terminal and:
+As we already have our rainstorm environment created, all we need to do is open the Miniconda (or Anaconda) Command Prompt and:

-### 1. **Activate the conda environment**
+### 1. **Activate the RAINSTORM conda environment**

 ```bash
 conda activate rainstorm